thatjpcsguy/pi-factory/README.md

 # pimaster

-Manage mass TVs with the help of consul.
+Manage mass TVs with the help of Consul.